 (3) From the time when the Registrar receives an application made under subregulation (1), the information in respect of which the application is made is not to be inspected as part of the names index.

-(4) The Registrar may direct that all or part of the information in respect of which an application under subregulation (1) is made may be inspected as part of the names register if the Registrar is not satisfied that inspection of the information is likely to place at risk the personal safety of a proprietor or a member of the family of a proprietor.
+(4) The Registrar may direct that all or part of the information in respect of which an application under subregulation (1) is made may be inspected as part of the names index if the Registrar is not satisfied that inspection of the information is likely to place at risk the personal safety of a proprietor or a member of the family of a proprietor.

 (5) The Registrar is to notify the applicant of a decision to make a direction under subregulation (4).